Joint Entrance Examination (Advanced) 2021

 Note

-- Efforts will be made to allot the city/town from among the candidate’s choice but a different city/town may be allotted under exceptional circumstances.
+- Efforts will be made to allot the city/town from among the candidate’s choices, but a different city/town may be allotted under exceptional circumstances.

-- Request for change of city/town will not be entertained under any circumstances.
+- Requests for change of city/town will not be entertained under any circumstances.

 Candidate Responses